 If there's one thing we know, it's that even experts with fancy computer models are terrible at predicting human behavior.
 Financial firms with zillions of dollars have spent decades trying to create models that will help them pick stocks, and they have gloriously failed.

 Scholars at Duke University studied 11,600 forecasts by corporate chief financial officers about how the Standard & Poor's 500 would perform over the next year.
-The
+The correlation between their estimates and the index was less than zero.

 And if it's hard to predict stocks or the economy, politics is a field perfectly designed to foil precise projections.